leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 ![](/screenshots/pumpkinraising/constructionPageSource.jpg)
 * When I went to `/images/jackolantern.gif`, I found that it was just a static image, as compared to the moving `/images/uc.gif`.
 Hmm.
 Maybe there would be something more to `jackolantern.gif`, so I downloaded it and ran `strings` against it, but nothing noteworthy came out of it, though I did see `GIF89a` at the very beginning which reminded me of an earlier challenge that we did.
 * Running `strings` against `uc.gif` did not result in anything substantial either.
-* Opening `/seeds/seed.txt.gpg`, we see a bunch of garbled text, which is probably a set of keys, I think.
-Not sure how this file can be used.
+* Opening `/seeds/seed.txt.gpg`, we see a bunch of garbled text, where I am not sure how this file can be used.
 I downloaded it and renamed it to `jpg` and `gif`, but it did not work out.
 I tried to find `/seeds/seed2.txt.gpg` and so on, but that did not work out either.
 ![](/screenshots/pumpkinraising/gpgFile.jpg)
+* **Continuation**: After being stuck below, I came back to work on this, and searched about the file extension `.txt.gpg`.
+Turns out that this means that the original text key had been encrypted with a key using GPG.
+Running `gpg --decrypt seed.txt.gpg` prompts us for a key, and it also tells us that it contains AES256-encrypted data.
+I attempted with the 3 sets of login credentials found earlier, but to no avail.
 * After trying to access several other directories and files from `robots.txt`, some of them were `Not Found` - perhaps it is not the most updated list.
 * Running a `nikto` scan did not turn up information that we did not already know, though it did rightfullly highlight the 3 files which were the most useful findings:
 ![](/screenshots/pumpkinraising/niktoScan.jpg)